AmarMaster/AmarMaster/README.md

 ## Student at UMass Amherst!

  - 😄 he/him //
+ - 📚 Sophomore pursuing BS in Computer Science and BS in Mathematics.
  - 🌱 Exploring frontend web development.
  - 🔭 Working on my portfolio website.
  - 👯 Looking to collaborate on AI and ML models and pipelines.